 While most canker sores are harmless, there can be cause to call in a medical professional.

-Contact us at Herrick if you develop:
+Contact us at Herrick if you develop symptoms including:

 - Large or recurring sores